Fun is key in OGHA's FUNdamentals program

 FUNdamentals is the OGHA's initiation to hockey program starting with children aged 4 and above.
 It is a structured, learn-to-play hockey program that uses Hockey Canada’s Initiation Program (HCIP) curriculum to teach beginners basic technical skills (skating, puck handling, stopping, passing, turning and shooting) in an atmosphere that stresses fun, cooperation and fair play.
 FUNdamentals has female certified instructors and several hockey-playing volunteers.

-Girls participating in FUNdamentals are required to wear full hockey equipment for two sessions each week.
-The registration fee is $350.
+Girls participating in FUNdamentals are required to wear full hockey equipment.

-The 2018/19 FUNdamentals runs from September 15 to March 3 and takes place at the Ice House at Carleton University on:
+The 2019/20 FUNdamentals runs from mid-September to March (weekend before Ontario School break) and the association will again try and secure time at the Ice House at Carleton University on:

 Saturdays - 8:00 am to 8:50 am